BeauquinLau/BSQR/README.md

-This repository contains the source code for the numerical experiments in our paper "Bayesian Smoothed Quantile Regression".
+This repository contains the source code for the numerical experiments in our paper **"Bayesian Smoothed Quantile Regression"**.
 For a better reproduction experience, we provide a detailed illustration as follows:

 ## Repository Structure